Mid-Atlantic Regional Educational Laboratory: Building Partnerships to Improve Education Through Research and Technical Support

-Mathematica served as a subcontractor to ICF on the Mid-Atlantic Regional Educational Laboratory from 2012-2016.
-Our work included several studies related to measures of teacher and principal performance:
+From 2012-2016, Mathematica served as a subcontractor to ICF on the Mid-Atlantic Regional Educational Laboratory on studies related to measures of teacher and principal performance, including:

 - A review of literature related to the use of alternate student assessments (other than state accountability tests) in growth measures for teacher evaluation purposes.